Division of Acute Care/Health Systems

-Mark Lazenby, PhD, APRN, FAPOS is assistant professor at Yale School of Nursing (YSN) and Core Faculty on the Council on Middle East Studies; he holds a courtesy appointment at Yale Divinity School Dr. Lazenby holds an MSN in oncology nursing from YSN and a PhD in the philosophy of religion Boston University.
+Mark Lazenby, PhD, APRN, FAPOS is associate professor at Yale School of Nursing (YSN) and Core Faculty on the Council on Middle East Studies; he holds a courtesy appointment at Yale Divinity School Dr. Lazenby holds an MSN in oncology nursing from YSN and a PhD in the philosophy of religion Boston University.

 His scholarly interests focus on enhancing the psychosocial and physical well-being of patients who are in treatment for cancer.
 He is a co-investigator on a National Cancer Institute-funded program to train cancer care professionals to implement routine comprehensive psychosocial distress screening to identify patients who need psychosocial cancer care.
 He studies the psychosocial and spiritual well-being of Muslim patients with cancer, work he began as a Fulbright Scholar at the King Hussein Cancer Center, Amman, Jordan, and continues in the United States.
 He and colleagues from the Faculty of Nursing at the University of Botswana work to improve the psychological and physical symptoms of patients who are in treatment for advanced cancer.
 His interests also include end-of-life care.
 He co-edited a book on the spiritual care of patients at the end of life, Safe Passage: A Global Spiritual Sourcebook for Care at the End of Life; and he worked with colleagues to develop the End-of-Life Professional Caregiver Survey, a scale that assesses health care professionals’ knowledge of end-of-life care.